-All this produces a building that is strikingly unconventional, but its "model village" appearance is due especially to its masonry, composed of large brown cobbles, flint, courses of red brick laid herringbone-wise, and large blocks of sandstone for the dressings, which by their size, clashing colours and rough hewn surfaces, diminish the scale of the church as a whole.
-A similar effect is created by the conspicuous lozenge patterns in shaped grey tiles, running through the rectangular red tiles elsewhere.
+All this produces a building that is strikingly unconventional, but its 'model village' appearance is due especially to its use of building materials, and, specifically, its masonry, composed of a matrix of large brown cobbles, flint, courses of red brick laid herringbone-wise, and large blocks of sandstone for the dressings, which by their size, clashing colours and rough hewn surfaces, serve to diminish the scale of the church, achieving the very opposite effect to that sought by almost all other architects, not only then but ever since.
+The 'toy' effect is enhanced still further by the conspicuous lozenge patterns in shaped grey tiles, running through the red tiles of the roof.

 Inside the church, complications and quirkinesses abound and would be tedious to enumerate, but the confusing, heavy timber roof is impossible to ignore.
 Whatever Lamb's objective was here, it was clearly not clarity of construction nor the economy of timber.
 Yet Lamb had his devotees and a fairly large practice, and C.M.
 Smart felt able to describe him in 1989 as 'an independent genius, an original creator, his own man' (Muscular Churches, Fayettville & London, The University of Rkansas Press, 1989, p.
 244)!